Saint-Pompont

 Sarlat market

-Twice a week — Wednesday and Saturday — Sarlat's entire medieval centre becomes a market.
-Foie gras, walnut wine, charcuterie, cheese.
+Wednesday and Saturday, Sarlat's entire medieval centre becomes a market.
+Foie gras, walnut wine, charcuterie, cheese from producers who've been selling in the same spot for thirty years.
 The Saturday market is one of the best in France.
 20km, 25 minutes.

 Canoeing the river